 - 3. Furniture, appliance, carpet or hardware store (requiring significant display areas for large merchandise items).
 One (1) space per four hundred square feet (400 s.f.) of gross floor area. - 4.
 Lumber and building materials business.
 One (1) space per five hundred square feet (500 s.f.) of gross floor area and outside display area. - 5.
 Bowling alley.
 Four (4) spaces for each lane. - 6.
 Shopping center.
-Parking for shopping centers will be provided at a ratio of one (1) parking space for each one hundred seventy-five square feet (175 s.f.) of gross floor area in the shopping center, with a minimum of one hundred twenty-five (125) spaces.
-This requirement is instead of other individual parking ratio requirements for individual uses.
+Parking for shopping centers will be provided at a ratio of one (1) parking space for each two hundred twenty five square feet (225 s.f.) of gross floor area in the shopping center, with a minimum of one hundred twenty-five (125) spaces.
+This requirement is instead of other individual parking ratio requirements for individual uses, except as hereinafter provided.
 For the purposes of establishing off-street parking requirements, a shopping center lot must contain no less than two (2) acres of land and have not less than twenty thousand square feet (20,000 s.f.) of gross floor area.
+For any building in the shopping center which is ten thousand square feet (10,000 s.f.) of gross floor area or more, for the purposes of determining the parking spaces required for such building, the Applicant may allocate the area within such building dedicated for enclosed storage in accordance with the ratio for enclosed storage use under Section 62.4.6.Q of these Regulations.